-There’s no question that Sony’s WH-1000XM3 is the cream of the crop when it comes to noise cancelling headphones.
+There’s no question that Sony’s WH-1000XM4 is the cream of the crop when it comes to noise canceling headphones.
 If, however, you don’t have the means or desire to spend upwards of $350, then the Sony WH-CH700N is a viable option.
-These noise cancelling headphones support full Google Assistant and Siri integration for hands-free commands and notification readouts.
+These noise canceling headphones support full Google Assistant and Siri integration for hands-free commands and notification readouts.
 Plus, they boast excellent battery life: a must-have for nomadic listeners.

 Who is the Sony WH-CH700N for?

-The plastic headset is lightweight with rotating ear cups, which makes the WH-CH700N a great travel companion for those who don’t want to shell out for Sony’s flagship headphones.
+The plastic headset is lightweight with rotating ear cups, which makes the WH-CH700N a great travel companion.
 Attached to each ear cup is a moderately comfortable oval cushion.
 Unfortunately, the padding isn’t deep enough to prevent the driver grill from rubbing the outer ear, causing irritation.
 Discomfort is further amplified for those who wear glasses.

 While the lightweight form factor is great for travel, the headphones would benefit from deeper cushions.

-Although the headphones aren’t the most comfortable, the positioning of the playback controls makes on-board operation easy.
-Each function has its own dedicated button, so you don’t have to remember what two taps does as opposed to one.
-Plus, the noise cancelling button can be reconfigured to access Google Assistant or Siri via the Sony Headphones app.
-I found this configuration to be more useful as there are few times when I preferred noise cancelling off.
+Although the headphones aren’t the most comfortable, the positioning of the playback controls makes onboard operation easy.
+Each function has its own dedicated button, so you don’t have to remember what a double-tap does as opposed to one.
+Plus, the noise canceling button can be reconfigured to access Google Assistant or Alexa via the Sony Headphones app.
+I found this configuration to be more useful as there were few times when I preferred noise canceling off.

 Being able to take full advantage of Google Assistant and Amazon Alexa (as of the 4.2.0 firmware update) with the Sony WH-CH700N is wonderful.
 I loved having my incoming texts read aloud to me when I was baking or my phone was in another room.
 If you don’t want to say, “Ok Google” or “Alexa” to get the voice assistant’s attention, you can always press the ANC button (once it’s remapped as mentioned earlier).

-After subjecting the headphones to a constant 75dB(SPL) output, our objective testing yielded a standalone playback time of 43.57 hours with noise cancelling on.
+After subjecting the headphones to a constant 75dB(SPL) output, our objective testing yielded a standalone playback time of 43 hours, 34 minutes with noise canceling on.
 This is an excellent readout, earning the Sony WH-CH700N a high score with regards to battery life.
 While it is annoying that Sony opted for a microUSB input, it’s a minor inconvenience for such extended playback.
-If you just need a bit of juice to get you through the morning commute, 10 minutes affords an hour of playback.
+If you just need a bit of juice to get you through the morning commute, 10 minutes supplies an hour of playback.

 Connection strength is consistent with these Bluetooth 4.1 headphones.
-Even though these cans don’t support Sony’s LDAC codec, they do provide aptX HD support which also combats perceptible audio-visual latency.
+Even though these cans don’t support Sony’s LDAC codec, they do support two high-quality Bluetooth codecs (AAC and aptX HD) alongside SBC.
 If you don’t care much for audio quality and would rather have connection stability, you can inform the Sony Headphones app of your preferences and adjust accordingly.
 Of course, if all else fails, wired is a tried-and-true option that outperforms any codec, assuming your phone allows it.

 Lows, mids, and highs

 While low-end reproduction is underwhelming, vocals and treble instruments sound excellent.
 Blue’s ethereal tone is easy to track throughout the song’s entirety.
-Even during the bridge at 3:00, which is laden with guitar riffs and kick drum hits, Blue’s falsetto “oh,” remains clear.
+Even during the bridge at 3:00, which is laden with guitar riffs and kick drum hits, Blue’s falsetto “Oh,” remains clear.
 Additionally, snares and cymbals are relayed clearly toward the end of the bridge at 3:04.
-The Sony WH-CH700N sound siganture is enjoyable for those moments when you want your music to sound a touch more clear due to the exaggerated midrange and treble response and don’t care much for booming bass.

 Should you buy the Sony WH-CH700N?

 If you prioritize a lightweight build and extended battery life first and foremost, then the Sony WH-CH700N makes sense.
-In fact, when it comes to noise cancelling headphones in this price range, you’ll be hard-pressed to find a better performer.
-If, though, you want the best noise cancelling on the market, these headphones will leave you yearning for more, perhaps even wishing you’d gone with the Sony cans or equivalent Bose QuietComfort 35 II or Sennheiser PXC 550-II.
+In fact, when it comes to noise canceling headphones in this price range, you’ll be hard-pressed to find a better performer even in 2021.
+If, though, you want the best noise canceling on the market, these headphones will leave you yearning for more, perhaps even wishing you’d gone with the Bose QuietComfort 35 II or Sennheiser PXC 550-II.
 For the rest of us, the WH-CH700N is good enough and doesn’t cost a fortune.